 The African continent has reported a cumulative total of 8 980 841 laboratory-confirmed cases, including 174 230 related COVID-19 deaths, resulting in an overall case fatality rate of 1.9%.
 It is estimated that 92% (8 268 136) of individuals infected fully recovered from the disease.
 In the SADC Region, countries that reported the highest numbers of cases during the outbreak include South Africa 4 072 533 (45.4%), Zambia 343 415 (3.8%), and Botswana 329 837 (3.7%).
 The caseload in the three countries represented more than 50% of all COVID-19 cases reported in Africa.

-In addition, there were several communicable health risks and disease outbreaks that affected the Region over the reporting period, including Marburg Virus Disease reported in Tanzania, measles reported in Botswana, DRC, South Africa and Zambia, and Cholera reported in DRC, Malawi, Mozambique, South Africa, Tanzania, and Zambia.
+In addition, there were several communicable health risks and disease outbreaks that affected the Region over the reporting period, including Marburg Virus Disease reported in the United Republic of Tanzania, measles reported in Botswana, DRC, South Africa and Zambia, and Cholera reported in DRC, Malawi, Mozambique, South Africa, the United Republic of Tanzania, and Zambia.